cycle-hnu/cycle-hnu.github.io/content/authors/pengjunhui/_index.md

   - Master
 ---

-Junhui Peng is a member of the compiler optimization team at the College of Information Science and Engineering, Hunan University, and a first-year graduate student.
+Junhui Peng is a member of CYCLE at the College of Information Science and Engineering, Hunan University, and a first-year graduate student.
 His research interests include operator automatic generation and high-level synthesis, with a current focus on operator automatic generation for neuromorphic chips.